readium/architecture/streamer/parser/metadata.md

 Related Repository: [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest)

+## Localized Strings

+In many cases, the default context supports alternate representations of the same string in different scripts and languages by means of JSON-LD language maps.
+To fill such a map from an EPUB metadata element, proceed as follows:

+* Determine the language used in the content of the carrying element as defined in [the XML specification](https://www.w3.org/TR/xml/#sec-lang-tag), i.e. check whether the carrying element has or inherits an `xml:lang` attribute.
+Otherwise, fallback to the primary language of the publication.
+* In the EPUB 3.x case, check if the element is refined by some `meta` elements that have or inherit an `xml:lang` attribute and whose property is `alternate-script`.
+  For each one, add to the map the corresponding language associated with the content of the `meta` element.

 ## Title

 The `title` of a publication is an object where each key is a BCP 47 language tag and each value of this key is a string.